populationgenomics/production-pipelines/README.md

 ## cpg_pipes python package

-The `cpg_pipes` package provides Python functions that help to design a pipeline powered by [Hail Batch](https://hail.is/docs/batch/service.html), in the context of the CPG infrastructe:
+The `cpg_pipes` package provides Python functions that help to design a pipeline powered by [Hail Batch](https://hail.is/docs/batch/service.html), in the context of the CPG infrastructure:
-- Google Cloud,
+- Google Cloud Platform,
 - [CPG storage policies](https://github.com/populationgenomics/team-docs/tree/main/storage_policies),
-- The [analysis-runner](https://github.com/populationgenomics/analysis-runner) as a proxy for submissions,
+- the [analysis-runner](https://github.com/populationgenomics/analysis-runner) as a proxy for submissions, and
-- The [sample-metadata](https://github.com/populationgenomics/sample-metadata) database as a source of input data and metadata.
+- the [sample metadata](https://github.com/populationgenomics/sample-metadata) database as a source of input data and metadata.

 ### Installation

-Requires Python 3.10
+Requires Python 3.10.

 ```bash
 pip install cpg_pipes